 |When Freeman (1959) revised the New Zealand Chironomidae he recognized two species of the genus Chironomus (s.s.): C. zealandicus and C. analis.
 However, even at this stage it was known that adults of C. zealandicus could be produced from two distinct larval types, a salinarius-type (lacking ventral tubules) or a so-called "thummi-type" (with ventral tubules)(Forsyth, 1971), although in fact the latter are a bathophilus-type.
 (The current classification system can be found here.) |

-Seven of the currently recognised species have a salinarius-type larva, the six others are bathophilus-type, although one is polymorphic for ventral tubule development, some having only slight development of the posterior pair of ventral tubules (halophilus-type).
-The larva of the fourteenth species is unknown.
+Seven of the currently recognised species have a salinarius-type larva, and seven others are bathophilus-type, although one is polymorphic for ventral tubule development, some having only slight development of the posterior pair of ventral tubules (halophilus-type).
+The larva of the fifteenth species is unknown.

 (based on data of D.J.
 Forsyth)